Mary’s Meals serves meals to more than 83,000 children every school day in Madagascar.Published on

 - What is the capital of Madagascar?

-Malagasy is the main language of Madagascar with French also widely spoken
+Malagasy is the main language spoken in Madagascar.
+French also widely used to communicate.

 - What currency is used in Madagascar?